 Although there's no single best index fund to invest in, a couple of good options are an S&P 500 index fund, which tracks about 80% of the U.S. stock market, or a total stock market fund, which tracks the entire U.S. stock market.
 These tend to be good choices because they're well diversified and allow you to lock in the historical growth of the domestic stock market.

-All investments carry some risk, but S&P 500 index funds have been historically safe investments for the long term since the S&P 500 has always delivered positive returns over long periods.
+All investments carry some risk, but S&P 500 index funds have historically been safe long-term investments, as the S&P 500 has delivered positive returns over long periods.
 The S&P 500's average annual returns are about 10%.